 - You meet a genie in a bottle.
 What are your three wishes?

-- What do you like to do on the first snow day?
+- What would you do on a hayride?

 What First Grade Writing Should Look Like